jvermaas/vmd-packaging-instructions/README.md

 ```

 If you prefer the older CUDA packages in the Ubuntu repositories, you'd do the following.
+I cannot emphasize enough how much of a pain it is to work with the Ubuntu version, which has at least one showstopping compilation bug in 22.04.
 ```bash
 sudo apt install nvidia-cuda-toolkit
 ```